-Assistant Professor in International Law; Fellow and Director of Studies in Law (Gonville & Caius College)
+Assistant Professor in International Law (Faculty of Law); Associate Professor and Director of Studies in Law (Gonville & Caius College)

 Interests